‘I was never looking to make a pop album,’ claimedRead more...

 ‘He served eighteen months in jail, fled to Cyprus, opened a delicatessen called Mr Piggy and was expelled from the island in 1988 after assaulting his girlfriend’s husband with a spade,’ claimed an article published by the Independent many years later which summarised his life after being released from prison.
 ‘In the same year, The Sun identified him as a cocaine dealer and child pornographer.
 Neither charge was substantiated, nor will they ever be.
 He is thought to have been the victim of a contract killing in 1991.’

 Prior to the controversy that would surround Nightmare following its release in the early 1980s, Ramono Scavolini had worked as an independent filmmaker in Europe before relocating to the United States, where he taught film studies at New York University.
-Despite having a dislike for the horror genre which had begun to infiltrate the mainstream, he realised that developing a low budget genre picture could him help break into the American film industry and upon discovering the recent revelation of Project MKUltra the seeds of what would ultimately become Nightmares in a Damaged Brain were born.
+Despite having a dislike for the horror genre which had begun to infiltrate the mainstream, he realised that developing a low budget genre picture could him help break into the American film industry and upon discovering the recent revelation of Project MKUltra the seeds of what would ultimately become Nightmares in a Damaged Brain were sown.

 ‘For David Jones, a young New York broker who had made a small fortune on the gold market, Nightmare (then titled Dark Games) was the perfect vehicle for his newly formed company Goldmine Productions,’ described Adam Rockoff in his acclaimed book Going to Pieces: The Rise and Fall of the Slasher Film, 1978-1986.
 ‘If it made money it would be just another success story in his rapidly expanding portfolio; if not, the $400,000 it cost to make could be used as a tax write-off.
 Dark Games was conceived by Romano Scavolini, who had worked as a freelance photographer in Vietnam and had made numerous short films and documentaries in Italy.’

-The basic concept of what would become Nightmare told of George Tatum, a young patient at a mental institution in New York City who is plagued by a recurring nightmare in which he witnesses scenes of graphic violence in which a woman is decapitated while indulging in sadomasochistic sex games with her lover.
+The basic concept of what would become Nightmare told of George Tatum, a young patient at a mental institution in New York City who is plagued by a recurring nightmare where he witnesses scenes of graphic violence in which a woman is decapitated while indulging in sadomasochistic sex games with her lover.
 Constantly waking up screaming in his cell, memories of his past have haunted George his entire life but after spending many years subjected to countless psychological and emotional experiments his psychiatrist, Dr. Williamson, has come to the conclusion that he is now stable and ready to re-enter the world.

 On the surface comparisons could easily be made between the story of Nightmare and that of Halloween.
 Both dealt with a child killing a family member before spending much of their adult life incarcerated in a mental institution, before finally escaping and returning to their childhood home to continue the murderous rampage.
 Another picture that would explore similar themes to both films was The Boogeyman, Ulli Lommel’s equally-controversial 1980 slasher that would eventually find its way onto the video nasties list alongside both Nightmare and its own sequel, 1983’s Revenge of the Bogey Man.